tbost/LibraryObservatory/README.txt

 CONTENTS
 This repository presently contains two main resources: the first is a 'toolbox' of code snippets for use with the DPLA Item and Contributor APIs, and second is a series of more fully developed applets.
 Currently all code is limited to Processing.

-Code Toolbox:
+The Toolbox:
-Basic Item API Querying
-Basic Contributor API Querying
+1 - DPLA API Guides
-Basic JSON Parsing
+2 - Basic Querying and Parsing
-Exhaustive Querying/Parsing
-Simple Geolocation?
-Basic Modest Maps Drawing?
-Interactive Timeline
+3 - Zoomable Timeline

 Sample Applets:
-KeywordFaceter
+1 - KeywordFaceter
-[insert short description]

-TimelineBarChart
+2 - TimelineBarChart
-[insert short description]

-AccesionsRecords
+3 - AccesionsRecords
-[insert short description]

-EarlyModernPublishing_Animation
+4 - EarlyModernPublishing_Animation
-[insert short description]

-IMLS_GIS
+5 - IMLS_GIS
-[insert short description]

-Urban-Rural IMLS Library Comparison
+6 - Urban-Rural IMLS Library Comparison
-[insert short description]